swhc-batch-mud/swhc-batch-mud/README.md

 # swhc-batch-mud
 A novel serverless StarWars Homecoming themed MUD programmed as a Windows Batch file.
 It manages data sharing by shuffling files around!

-Hosted here on behalf of Bryce Neuberger < /u/brycen64 @ Reddit >
+Hosted here on behalf of https://www.reddit.com/user/brycen64

 It started with these threads on reddit: